 Administrative policies are guidelines established with the approval of the ED, ASD, and when appropriate the Review Panel.
 The implementation of administrative policies is to provide guidance on procedures, operational considerations, and interpretation of HR policies and procedures.
-Examples include policies on travel, cell phones, contracts, etc. All Administrative policies and guidelines can be found XXXXXX Any such guidelines may be revised periodically with approval of the RP and/or ED/ASD.
+Examples include policies on travel, cell phones, contracts, etc. All Administrative policies and guidelines can be found at http://staff.stopwaste.org/resources.
+Any such guidelines may be revised periodically with approval of the RP and/or ED/ASD.